slint-ui/slint/api/rs/slint/mcu.md

 ```

-Hint: In our experience, using the synchronous `DrawTarget::fill_contiguous` function is slow.
+Note: In our experience, using the synchronous `DrawTarget::fill_contiguous` function is slow.
 If
 your device is capable of using DMA, you may be able to achieve better performance by using
 two line buffers: One buffer to render into with the CPU, while the other buffer is transferred to
 the screen using DMA asynchronously.

-Hint: If you see wrong colors on your device, it may be necessary to invert the bits in the u16 pixel
-representation before sending them to the screen driver.

 ## Example Implementations

-Slint's own examples use a helper crate called `mcu-board-support` that provides implementations of
+The examples that come with Slint use a helper crate called `mcu-board-support`.
+It provides implementations of
 the `Platform` trait for some MCUs, along with support for touch input and system timers.

 You can find the crate in our Git repository at: